 The impact of the proposed dredging by Conoco Philips of the turning circle area was assessed in-combination as part of the proposed dredge area for the Northern Gateway project.
+The turning circle dredge volume for the Conoco project would be subsumed by that required for the NGCT project.
 The only other dredge area proposed by Conoco Philips is the inset dock.
-This is separated from the Seaton Channel on its western side by an extended spit which would act as a barrier to sediment movement on Seal Sands ensuring that there would be no impact on slope stability as a result of in-combination dredging.
+This is separated from the Seaton Channel on its westem side by an extended spit which would act as a barrier to sediment movement on Seal Sands ensuring that there would be no impact on slope stability as a result of in-combination dredging.
 In terms of tidal propagation and meander formation the volume of additional water caused by the dredging of the inset dock area would be minimal in the context of overall flows in the Tees estuary area and as such the additional impact would be negligible.